 The contact surfaces of the packaging must be so soft and flexible that they do not damage parts.
 Protruding metal parts such as nails are not acceptable.

 If, in spite of good packing, a part arrives at the receiver`s location with damages, one may suspect that the transport was unusually rough.
 How can this suspicion be verified?
-Modern laboratory methods, especially SEMs (Ill.
-17.3.2-7), make it possible to understand the causes of transport damage at an acceptable cost level.
+Modern laboratory methods, especially SEMs (Fig. "Scanning electron microscopy (SEM)"), make it possible to understand the causes of transport damage at an acceptable cost level.
 This inspection method can reveal the geometry of the deformation, as well as permitting reconstruction of the deformation process, perhaps with the aid of a chemical analysis of wear products or smeared materials.